adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 ## Developer notes

 - Some parts of the code might look weird but those were added, refactored and cleaned to fix some edge cases found over the years.
 Trust me, those are there for a reason.
 Still you're welcome to improving these and if it works, submit a PR, any help is appreciated. :)
-- The script is lacking in documentation.
-Unfortunately, I am too busy looking for a job to have time to maintain this and write documentation.
+- The script is lacking documentation.
+Unfortunately, I am too busy looking for a job to have time to write it.
 Hope it's readable.
-Any PR to add documentation is also welcome.
+Any PR adding documentation is also welcome.

 ## Links